dspeyer/dspeyer.github.io/magic.md

 Natural weapon damage die steps are the same progression used for size changes.
 If the underlying rules don't provide such, use: 1, 1d2, 1d3, 1d4, 1d6, 1d8, 1d10, 1d12, 2d8, 2d10, 2d12, 3d10, 3d12.

-For purposes of this school, a human's unarmed strike counts as a natural weapon, and any unarmed combat technique with a save dc (e.g. a blood choke) counts as a natural attack.
+For purposes of this school, a human's unarmed strike counts as a natural weapon, and any unarmed combat technique with a save DC (e.g. a blood choke) counts as a natural attack.

 ## Elemental Air